ystia/yorc/doc/plugins.rst

   }

 This establishes the main function to produce a valid, executable Go binary.
-The contents of the main function consume Yorc's plugin library.
+The contents of the main function consumes Yorc's plugin library.
 This library deals with all the communication between Yorc and the plugin.

 Next, build the plugin using the Go toolchain: